-Not since Cabaret (in 1972) had there been a truly satisfying musical transfer from stage to screen.
+Cabaret (in 1972) might have been the last truly satisfying musical transfer from stage to screen, largely due to Bob Fosse’s vibrant direction and Liza Minnelli’s spectacular performance.
 Moreover, the last musical to win the Oscar was the British import, Oliver! in 1968, directed by Sir Carol Reed.

 In 1996, after the successful Broadway revival of Chicago, which is still on the boards, Martin Richards, now partnered with Miramax, approached Australian director Baz Luhrmann to direct, but he declined.
 Luhrmann had shown flair for the Aussie romantic musical, Strictly Ballroom, which played all the major festivals in 1992 and Miramax released in the U.S. Five years later, Luhrmann would be responsible for bringing the musical back to Hollywood with his avant-garde, post-modern musical rendition, Moulin Rouge.